-Laura is currently teaching Theater 1, English 2, and Physical Education.
-In previous years, she has also taught English 1 and English 3.
+Laura is currently teaching Theater 1, English 2, and English 4.
+In previous years, she has also taught English 1, English 3, and PE.
 According to Laura, “High school students allow me to maintain my youthful sense of humor and explorative nature; they make me feel young at heart.
 Additionally, I enjoy the curious nature of high school students and witnessing their “ah-ha” moments that come with learning.
 Teaching is one of the greatest joys in my life.”

 Outside of school , Laura enjoys teaching and playing the piano, writing cards and letters, and trying new recipes.
 In good weather, you will find her going on long walks, riding bikes in Santa Cruz or wakeboarding at a local beach.
 Her quieter pursuits include reading, yoga and visiting with close friends.

-While in his 21st year in education, Richard joined the Valley International Academy community this school year.
+While in his 21st year in education, Richard joined the Valley International Academy community three years ago.
 Rick has also taught locally at Saint Lawrence Academy, Magnolia Science Academy, and Garces Memorial High School.
 Rick completed his education locally.
 He earned a Bachelor of Science degree in Psychology from Santa Clara University and a Bachelor of Arts degree in Chemistry from San Jose State University.
 His teaching credential allows him to teach chemistry, physics, physical science and mathematics.

-During the 2017-18 school year, Rick is teaching Chemistry, AP Chemistry and Physics.
+During the 2019-20 school year, Rick is teaching Chemistry, AP Chemistry, Ecoolgy and Physics.
 Rick’s Chemistry lectures can all be found on Youtube so students can hear his lectures and read his lecture notes as many times as they wish.

 What many people don’t know about Rick is that he can play the ukulele.